Intelligent Machines: Does AI Really Spell the End of Lawyers?.

 The second principle of “meaningful data” is that the data set needs to be accurate, both in terms of factual accuracy and absence of bias.

-Another company providing similar insights is Ravel, which according to their website, “enables lawyers to find what’s important, understand why it’s important, and put that information to use in the most persuasive way possible.”
+Another company providing similar insights is Ravel (Acquired by LexisNexis), which according to their website, “enables lawyers to find what’s important, understand why it’s important, and put that information to use in the most persuasive way possible.”

 Can those companies deliver on their promises?
 Perhaps.
-However, while it may be reasonable to assume that their data is relatively accurate – knowing that on a relevant scale, the entire data set of legal precedents is quite small – the insights from those companies, and especially their predictive capacity, should be considered with a degree of caution.
-There is no doubt, however, that the legal profession will benefit from the systematisation of knowledge those companies are pursuing.
+However, while it may be reasonable to assume that their data is relatively accurate – knowing that on a relevant scale, the entire data set of legal precedents is quite small – the insights from those companies, and especially their legal predictive model capacity, should be considered with a degree of caution.
+There is no doubt, however, that the legal profession will benefit from the Legal AI those companies are pursuing.

 This is probably much more than an average junior associate is capable doing.
-However, it remains to be seen whether the insights from the services such as Lex Machina and Ravel can compete with the insights and intuition coming from seasoned practitioners.
+However, it remains to be seen whether the insights from Legal AI such as Lex Machina and Ravel can compete with the insights and intuition coming from seasoned practitioners.

 As with everything, only time will tell what AI’s true impact will be on the legal profession.
 But for now, there is no need to brace for the end of the world as we know it.